Start planning your trip

 Many Japanese restaurants located by the Kamogawa River, near Kawaramachi Station, offer kawadoko.
 Setsugetsuka is a restaurant with kaiseki Kyoto cuisine options and English support.

-Eateries along the Kibune River, which flows past famous Kifune Shrine, is also known for its kawadoko dining.
+Eateries along the Kibune River, which flows past the famous Kifune Shrine, is also known for its kawadoko dining.
 One recommended restaurant is Kibune Katsura.
 Another is Kibunesou.

 Enjoy a Lively Japanese Summer and Keep Cool